Skip to main content

 tip

-For compliance audits, generate documentation in PDF format immediately before the audit period begins.
-This creates a point-in-time snapshot that auditors can reference.
+For compliance audits, run a fresh scan immediately before the audit period begins.
+The scan record gives auditors a dated, point-in-time snapshot they can reference through the portal.

 Key Features for Compliance